-According to Creative Equals, only 9.8 per cent of creative leaders are female.
-But unlike some other industries, design doesn't have a problem attracting women.
-Approximately 70 per cent of design graduates are female, although only around 40 per cent of working designers are women.
+International Women's Day reminds us all of the gender inequality that affects many of us every day.
+And if you think that design is immune from such biases, you'd be wrong.
+According to Creative Equals, only 16 per cent of creative directors are female.
+But unlike some other industries, design doesn't have a problem attracting women – approximately 60 per cent of junior designers are female.
 This suggests there's a problem within the industry – in retaining, promoting and nurturing female designers.

 But is this really what's going on?
 How do such statistics affect those working in the industry?
 What impact do they have on design thinking, and subsequently, the work created?
 And perhaps most importantly, what can be done?
 We spoke to a range of creatives to get under the skin of the issue and find out what practical measures we can all take to challenge the status quo.

 When trying to understand gender inequality in the workplace, it’s very easy to blame one thing.
 “We need to move on from ‘women are leaving to have babies’,” says Nat Maher, CEO of Pollitt & Partners and founder of collective Kerning The Gap.
 “First of all, 70 per cent of graduates are women but 11 per cent of creative directors are female, so there aren’t enough babies to account for that being the only reason.”

 And when we focus so much on the ‘baby question’, Maher adds, we forget to look at what else might be going on.
 The design industry itself seems to pose problems for women – although of course, everyone’s experience is different.